KinsonDigital/CICD/Documentation/Branching.md

 - **Merges Into:** none
 - **Environment:** Production
 - **CI/CD:**
-  - Upon pull request completion, the <span style="color: #00CCCC;font-weight:bold">release</span> branches are merged into the <span style="color: #82B366;font-weight:bold">master</span> branch and are automatically built, tested, and released to production as a nuget package.
+  - Upon pull request completion, the <span style="color: #00CCCC;font-weight:bold">release</span> branches are merged into the <span style="color: #82B366;font-weight:bold">master</span> branch and are automatically built, tested, and released to production as a NuGet package.
-  - The testing application is attached as an artifact to the <span style="color: #00CCCC;font-weight:bold">release</span> branch for the purpose of testing.
+  - The testing application is attached as an artifact to the <span style="color: #00CCCC;font-weight:bold">release</span> branch for testing.

 <h3 align="left" style="color: #FFB366;font-weight:bold">Develop Branch</h3>

-Long living branch that represents the most current development in progress:
+A long-living branch that represents the most current development in progress:
 - **Branch Syntax:** develop
 - **Branches That Can Merge Into Develop Branch:**
   - <span style="color: #66B2FF;font-weight:bold">Feature</span> branches via pull requests